neel06shah/Cyborg/README.md

 * Payables & Receivables

 ## How to use
-**Tally**
+###Tally

 You need to enable tally to act as an odbc server and set the port to 9000 which is default
 ```
+1. GatewayOfTally
+2. F12 Configuration
+3. Advanced Configuration
-GatewayOfTally->F12 Configuration->Advanced Configuration->Set tallyerp9 acting as 'Server' and enable ODBC Server to 'Yes' then set Port to '9000' which is default
+4. Set tallyerp9 acting as 'Server' and enable ODBC Server to 'Yes' then set Port to '9000' which is default
 ```

-**Windows**
+###Windows

 Use the following command to get IP address from your PC
 ```
 $ipconfig